The faculty, staff and students of the Weber Honors College at San Diego State University

 and submit it to our office.

-Only first-time freshmen enrolled in the Weber Honors College are required to live
+Only first-year students enrolled in the Weber Honors College are required to live

 in the Honors Residential College during their first year at SDSU.
 Students who apply

-and are accepted into the Weber Honors College after their freshman year (e.g., continuing
+and are accepted into the Weber Honors College after their first year (e.g., continuing

 SDSU students and transfer students) are not required to live in the Honors Residential

-All first-time freshmen applying to the Weber Honors College (i.e., high school applicants)
+All first-year students applying to the Weber Honors College (i.e., high school applicants)

 should indicate on their Free Application for Federal Student Aid (FAFSA) that they